 First thing you need to think of is your travel insurance.
 Travelling without it is not the best idea.
 Healthcare in countries like Thailand, or Peru, might be cheap, but if you have a serious accident and need to stay in a hospital for a while, the cost will grow to unbelievable amounts and, let’s face it, when you’re far away from home, in a foreign country, where you don’t understand the language, you want to get the best care possible.

 Travel insurance is usually cheap.
-I pay 45 GBP for an all year travel insurance from American Express.
+I use World Nomads, which insure me even if I don’t have a return ticket home.
+An average cost is $300 per year.
 It is really nothing and if something happens to you, you know that you’re covered.
 Plus: In case of delayed or cancelled flights, lost luggage or theft, you will get your money back, too.

 Pack a few things